foretspaisibles/bsdowl/doc/LaTeXDocument.md

 .include "latex.doc.mk"
 ```

-Note that the _make clean_ mantra will leave intact the BBL file
+We note that the _make clean_ mantra will leave intact the BBL file
-produced by bibtex.
-This is because you sometimes need to send this
+produced by BibTeX.
+This is because we sometimes need to send this
-file to your publisher rather than an unprocessed bibtex database.
+file to our publisher rather than an unprocessed BibTeX database.
-Hence the _make clean_ or _make distclean_ will leave you document's
+Hence the _make clean_ or _make distclean_ will leave our document's
-directory in the state you want to have it when you want to
+directory in the state we want to have it when we want to
 redistribute it.
-To get rid of the BBL file as well, you need to use
+To get rid of the BBL file as well, we need to use
 the more powerful mantra _make realclean_.

-## Index
+## Produce an index for a LaTeX document

 If an index must be prepared for a LaTeX document with the program
 `makeindex` a `USES+=index` statement must be added to the `Makefile`,